-Latest: The new Highways & ByWays edition is under the menu ‘Local Newsletter’.
+The new March 2020 Highways & ByWays newsletter is under the sub menu ‘Local Newsletter’.
 Lots of local information and a good read!

 Welcome to the website of Mickle Trafford.
 Within the site you will find a host of information on Mickle Trafford and its Parish Council.
 If you wish to contact the Parish Clerk, please email Derek Bowker at email@example.com.